 In the current year world energy prices have increased further, and were 35% higher in the first quarter of 2005 than in the corresponding quarter of 2004.
 In the Application BC Ferries has provided a forecast of energy prices for the balance of the current fiscal year and for the following two years to the end of fiscal 2008.
 The forecast for world oil prices that BC Ferries has provided is the forecast average price of the economic groups of major Canadian banks and shows a forecast of US\$55 a barrel for 2005, with declines to \$50 and \$45 for subsequent years.
-BC Ferries has based its forecast of the balances in the Deferral Accounts on these prices and has projected the balances in the Deferral Accounts to reach \$53.9 million by the end of fiscal 2008 without further action.
+Changes in the price that BC Ferries pays for fuel generally follow changes in world energy prices fairly closely and BC Ferries has based its forecast of the balances in the Deferral Accounts on these prices and has projected the balances in the Deferral Accounts to reach \$53.9 million by the end of fiscal 2008, before the addition of interest, without further action.
 Total annual fuel costs are now projected to reach \$72 million by the end of fiscal 2006 compared to a budget of \$50 million.